-You should always check your tradesperson is licensed before you hire.
+You should always check your tradesperson is licensed for:

 In NSW licensing protects you in the following ways:

-To find out about the different types of home building licences in NSW, visit our Licence classes and qualifications page.
+Go to our licence classes and qualifications page to find out about the different types of home building licences in NSW.

 Don’t forget to read about your rights and responsibilities when you do home building and renovation work, including advice on selecting a tradesperson or builder, contracts, home building compensation fund and resolving home building disputes.